Welsh Cob (Section D)

 Intro

-All sections of the Welsh ponies come from Wales and the Welsh Cob registers under Section D of the Welsh Pony studbook.
-This area has bred a horse of cob type for centuries, useful for both farm work, carriage & riding purposes.
+All sections of Welsh types come from Wales and the Welsh Cob registers under Section D of the Welsh Pony studbook.
+This area has bred a horse of cob type for centuries, useful for both farm work, carriage and riding purposes.

 Origins

 The D Section was created from the Welsh Mountain Pony found native in Wales, bred specifically as a horse type.
-The exact origins of this type is a mystery, lost in the sands of time, however there has been evidence of similar animals since Medieval times.
+The exact origins of this type is a mystery, lost in the sands of time.
+However there has been evidence of similar animals since Medieval times.
 Throughout the years they have proven to be hardy, versatile and supremely useful to the people of Wales.
-Prior to the 20th century were one of the fastest means of transportation, however the advent of mechanized transport put them out of favor until recently.
+Prior to the 20th century they were one of the fastest means of transportation, however the advent of mechanized transport put them out of favor until recently.

 A renewed interest in driving competitions has given the Welsh Cob a chance to shine again and a there has been a renewed interest in their bloodlines.